 - DME Reuse

-Milissa Gofourth is a Program Manager of Oklahoma ABLE Tech.
+Milissa Gofourth is a Program Manager at Oklahoma ABLE Tech.
 Prior to this assignment she was the Policy/Funding Specialist, and has been with the program housed at Oklahoma State University, Seretean Wellness Center since 1996.
-In her role she ensures the timely and effective completion of the State Level program goals for device loan, device demo, low interest bank loans and reutilization of AT.
+In her role she ensures the timely and effective completion of the State Level program goals for device loan, device demo, low interest financial loans and reutilization of AT.
 Additionally, Milissa advocates and promotes public policy that will enable individuals with all types of disabilities of all ages to access assistive technology.
 Milissa also provides information, referral, and advocacy to persons with disabilities, their family members, and professionals to enhance their access to assistive technology and other disability related services.
-She is a member of the Oklahoma Rehabilitation Council, Advisory Council for the Centers for Learning and Leadership and on the Board of Directors of MPower, a community rehabilitation program for individuals with developmental disabilities.
+She is a member of the Oklahoma Rehabilitation Council, Advisory Council for the Centers for Learning and Leadership, and on the Board of Directors of MPower, a community rehabilitation program for individuals with developmental disabilities.
 Milissa graduated from Oklahoma State University with a B.S. in Special Education and her M.S. in Health Care Administration.

-Brian Sargent is the Site Coordinator for the Oklahoma Durable Medical Equipment Reuse Program.
-He will be responsible for the retrieval, sanitation, refurbishment, and reassignment of durable medical equipment, as well as coordinate with vendors for equipment repair.
+Brian Sargent is the Site Coordinator for the Oklahoma Durable Medical Equipment Reuse Program (OKDMERP).
+He is responsible for the retrieval, sanitation, refurbishment, and reassignment of durable medical equipment, as well as coordinate with vendors for equipment repair.
 Brian previously was a sports reporter for newspapers in Tahlequah and Norman, and a general assignments reporter for an Oklahoma City newspaper.
 During Oklahoma’s centennial celebration, he coordinated and was responsible for The Oklahoman’s coverage of the 2007 event.
 Brian grew up in Stillwater, and attended Oklahoma City University where received coursework in mass communications.
 He lives in Oklahoma City with his son, Cody.